phasefactor/md2html.awk/README.md

 # md2html.awk
 AWK script to convert a basic subset of MD to HTML.

+Only uses the parts of MD that I want to use and with the "correct" syntax.
+Little or no handling for incorrect syntax.

 Written to work with `awk version 20070501` that ships with macOS (at least up to Catalina).

 Does not generate the \<html\>, \<head\>, and \<body\> tags.
 Use [makesite.awk](https://github.com/quBASIC/makesite.awk) or similar to generate that stuff.